LesleyLai/blog/contents/blog/bilingual_blog/en.md

 export type Translations = typeof en;
 ```

-This kind of reflection ability is something that most programming languages don't have.
-It saves us from defining the type ourselves.
+This reflection ability is handy, and most programming languages don't have it.
+Specifically, it saves us from defining the type ourselves.
+And it is a nice example of how a language feature helps us achieve [the DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 Now with the `Translations` type, we can create another object that mirrors the structure of `en` object, but with an explicit type requirement: